Training Dogs With Electric Collar: Get Great Results & Avoid These Mistakes!

 Stimulation collars, the more controversial type of e-collar, use low-level electric pulses to deliver a surprising and unpleasant sensation to the dog’s neck.
 While often marketed as a humane option, their use can be complex and requires careful consideration.

 • Function: These collars deliver a brief electric shock that can be adjusted in intensity.
-The goal is to deter unwanted behaviors by creating an association between the action and the unpleasant sensation.
+The goal is to deter unwanted behaviors by associating the action with the unpleasant sensation.

-• Mechanics: The collar consists of a receiver worn around the dog’s neck containing electrodes and a battery.
-A remote control held by the trainer transmits a signal to the receiver, activating the shock function.
+• Mechanics: The collar consists of a receiver around the dog’s neck containing electrodes and a battery.
+The trainer’s remote control transmits a signal to the receiver, activating the shock function.

-• Intensity Levels: Most stimulation collars offer adjustable levels of shock intensity.
+• Intensity Levels: Most stimulation collars offer adjustable shock intensity levels.
 However, finding the right level can be tricky.
-Too low and it might not be effective, too high and it can cause pain and fear.
+Too low, and it might not be effective; and too high, and it can cause pain and fear.

-• Safety Concerns: Even at lower settings, stimulation can be startling and potentially harmful if used incorrectly.
-There’s a risk of burns on the contact points or psychological distress in the dog.
+• Safety Concerns: Even at lower settings, stimulation can be startling and potentially harmful if misused.
+The dog may experience burns on the contact points or psychological distress.
+Owners of 20-lb dog breeds should be mindful that these smaller dogs may respond differently to training with an electric collar than larger breeds.

 • Training Effectiveness: Studies on the effectiveness of stimulation collars are mixed.
 While some trainers advocate for their use in specific situations, positive reinforcement methods are generally considered more effective and humane for most dog training needs.